 Arowana is easy to care for as long as you give them adequate space.
-It’s also important to mention that these fish are not beginner-friendly.
-So you will need to know the basics of keeping predatory fish to keep these fish happy.
+It’s also important to mention that arowanas are not beginner-friendly.
+So you will need to know the basics of keeping predatory fish to keep them happy.

 The tank environment and water conditions of your aquarium are also important.
 In this section, we will guide you through all the information you need to create a better living space for this beautiful fish.

 Arowana is a large species so they need a tank that is at least 250 gallons.
 The tank needs to be long so your fish can have enough horizontal space to swim.
 The width of the tanks must be 2 feet or more so it can easily make a turn when reaching the end.